ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

-# 🛫 Azure Synapse and SAP SFlight integration scenario 🛫
+# 🛫 Azure Synapse and SAP SFlight integration scenario
- This article will describe an End to End(E2E) scenario to demonstrate the integration between Azure Synapse(SQL Data-Warehouse) and a SAP S/4HANA(ERP) on Azure system.
-To demonstrate SAP integration with a well known, less complex data model and to make the scenario repeatable, the SAP SFlight sample application was selected.
+ This tutorial will describe an End to End(E2E) scenario to demonstrate the integration between Azure Synapse(SQL Data-Warehouse) and a SAP S/4HANA on Azure(ERP) system.

+ To demonstrate the SAP integration with a well known, less complex data model and to make the scenario repeatable, the SAP SFlight sample application was selected.
 Further information about the SAP SFlight sample application can be found [here](https://help.sap.com/doc/saphelp_nw70/7.0.31/en-US/cf/21f304446011d189700000e8322d00/content.htm?no_cache=true).

  The motivation for creating this E2E is to demonstrate, how SAP data is potentially handled within the different Data-Warehouse(DWH) layers and services of Azure Synapse.